 We believe each student is entitled to a unique, customized education that is reflective of each student’s individual talents and strengths.
-The flexibility allowed by the smaller learning environment provides for a customized education for each individual student throughout the curriculum, activities and programs.
+The flexibility allowed by the limited class size learning environment provides for a customized education for each individual student throughout the curriculum, activities and programs.

-We believe that students benefit from attending flexibly grouped classes that are comprised of students of the same achievement level, but sometimes of varying ages.
+We believe that students benefit from attending flexibly grouped classes that are comprised of students of similar achievement levels, and sometimes of varying ages.
 Students learn to respect diversity in intellect.
 They learn to recognize excellence in aptitude in varying subjects and content areas including, but not limited to, academics.
-Older students develop a sense of concern and responsibility toward younger students.
+Older students develop leadership skills and a sense of concern and responsibility toward younger students.
 Younger students emulate and esteem older students.
 All students learn to operate comfortably with persons outside of their own chronologically age-based peer group.